top of page

 Life Together

 At Bread of Life, we believe that it's important for Christians to live their faith out in community.
 We do this organically through casual fellowship and intentional discipleship during the week as well as regular Sunday worship.
-As a Church plant we're still figuring out how we're going to live this out and we would love to have you join us in that process.
-Consider joining us for Sunday worship or one of our casual mid-week homegroup studies.

 If you'd like more information about how to get plugged-in, check our calendar tab or email: